Princess Diana Crash Witnesses Saw Two ‘Dark Cars’ At Death Scene, But Police Didn’t Want To Hear Their Story

-An American couple say they still fear for their lives almost 32 years after the death of Britain’s Princess Diana, after telling authorities that they saw two “dark cars” stopped in front of the crashed Mercedes in which the princess was killed on August 31, 1997, in Paris, France.
-The couple, Jack and Robin Firestone, say that their sighting of the two cars has never been explained by investigators, and that the cars’ presence proves that Diana’s tragic death at age 36 was “no accident,” according to an interview with Britain’s Daily Express newspaper published on Saturday.
+An American couple says they still fear for their lives almost 32 years after the death of Britain’s Princess Diana after telling authorities that they saw two “dark cars” stop in front of the crashed Mercedes in which the princess was killed on August 31, 1997, in Paris, France.
+The couple, Jack and Robin Firestone, says that their sighting of the two cars has never been explained by investigators and that the cars’ presence proves that Diana’s tragic death at age 36 was “no accident,” according to an interview with Britain’s Daily Express newspaper published on Saturday.

-Diana and Britain’s Prince Charles had finalized their divorce, after a 15-year marriage, just one year before her death, as History.com recounts.
-The couple were married in a royal wedding on July 29, 1981, viewed on television by an estimated audience of 750 million worldwide.
+Diana and Britain’s Prince Charles had finalized their divorce after a 15-year marriage just one year before her death, as History.com recounts.
+The two were married in a royal wedding on July 29, 1981, viewed on television by an estimated audience of 750 million worldwide.

 But the marriage was strained from the start and effectively ended in 1992 when the Prince and Princess of Wales officially separated.
 Despite the divorce, the former Lady Diana Spencer was permitted to retain her title of Princess of Wales.
 She was dating Egyptian-born businessman and Harrod’s department store heir Dodi Fayed at the time of her death.
-Fayed was also killed in the Paris crash, in a tunnel near the Seine River and about a half-mile from the Eiffel Tower, according to a CNN report.
+Fayed was also killed in the Paris crash, which took place in a tunnel near the Seine River about a half-mile from the Eiffel Tower, according to a CNN report.

 Princess Diana's death crash was NOT an accident and two cars involved have never been traced, say American couple who witnessed the smash – as they reveal they now fear for their lives – Daily Mail UK